 For Indiana, property tax reform legislation was enacted and reinforced via a constitutional amendment for property tax caps and periodic revaluation of property values.
-There is considerable strain on all levels of local government to reduce costs and become more efficient.
+The impact of these caps, known as the "circuit breaker", resulted in a reduction of property tax collections of approximately \$5 million in 2017.
+These caps have placed considerable strain on all levels of local government to reduce costs and become more efficient.

-In April of 2011, legislation was enacted that eliminated the dedicated funded Public Mass Transportation Fund (PMTF), which distributes state sales tax revenue to Indiana public transportation service providers.
+In April of 2011, legislation was enacted that eliminated dedicated funding for the Public Mass Transportation Fund (PMTF), which distributes state sales tax revenue to Indiana public transportation service providers.
 PMTF is now a budget line item instead of a dedicated source of state transit funding, subject to reductions and the biennial budget process.
 While no longer a dedicated source of funding, PMTF proceeds remain at a consistent level and have been budgeted accordingly.